jakeColdbrook/spotify_duo_split/readme.md

 # Spotify-duo-split
-I created this to help my wife and I split an old shared spotify account into 2 separate account using spotify duo.
+I created this to help my wife and I split an old shared spotify account into 2 separate account using Spotify Duo.
 It does the following:
 1. Creates files with all playlists, albums, and artists on the old account.
 2. Allows you to assign which account they should be on after the split.
 3. Adds all the designated music to the new account.